me-systeme/GSV-8lib_AlignmentProbe/README.md

-# Alignment Viewer – Real-Time ASTM E1012 Bending & Alignment Visualization
+# Alignment Probe – Real-Time ASTM E1012 Bending & Alignment Visualization

 ## 📌 Introduction

-The **Alignment Viewer** is a Python application for Windows and Linux for real-time visualization of strain-gauge data from a ME-Systeme **GSV-8** measurement amplifier.
+The **Alignment Probe** is a Python application for Windows and Linux for real-time visualization of strain-gauge data from a ME-Systeme **GSV-8** measurement amplifier.
 It uses the gsv8lib library (https://github.com/me-systeme/gsv8lib) for native serial communication and provides live evaluation according to ASTM E1012.

 It is intended for: